-The allegations in the Notice to Attend are as follows:
+The Allegations in the Notice to Attend against Ms. Conners ("Allegations") are as follows:

 - a.
-Between December 25, 2020 and December 26, 2020, Ms. Campbell failed to accurately document [Patient 1's] admission record at approximately 0033h without assessing or providing direct care to [Patient 1], including when Ms. Campbell documented [Patient 1's] vital signs, previously taken by RN HC, on the Adult Vital Signs Record at 0015h and initialing MC below the vital signs, contrary to the Code of Ethics, the Practice Standards, the Documentation Standards and AHS policies. - b.
-On December 26, 2020, Ms. Campbell failed to document [Patient 1's] initial cardiac rhythm, contrary to the Code of Ethics, the Practice Standards and AHS policies. - c.
-On December 26, 2020, Ms. Campbell failed to adequately document their interventions, observations and involvement in [Patient 1's] resuscitation efforts between 0057h and 0257h, including late-entry documentation after [Patient 1's] death, contrary to the Code of Ethics, the Practice Standards, the Documentation Standards and AHS policies.
+On December 25, 2020, Ms. Conners failed to adequately assess [Patient 1] immediately after [Patient 1] was observed unexpectedly on the ground in the X-ray room at approximately 2300 hours, contrary to the Canadian Nurses Association Code of Ethics (2017) ("Code of Ethics"), the Practice Standards for Regulated Members (2013) ("Practice Standards"), and applicable Alberta Health Services policies ("AHS policies"). - b.
+On December 25, 2020, Ms. Conners failed to adequately document their observations and care of [Patient 1] between approximately 2142h and 0057h, contrary to the Code of Ethics, the Practice Standards, the Documentation Standards for Regulated Members (2013) ("Documentation Standards") and AHS policies. - c.
+On December 26, 2020, Ms. Conners failed to document [Patient 1's] initial cardiac rhythm, contrary to the Code of Ethics, the Practice Standards, the Documentation Standards and AHS policies. - d.
+On December 26, 2020, Ms. Conners failed to adequately document their interventions, observations and involvement in [Patient 1's] resuscitation efforts between 0057h and 0257h, including late-entry documentation after [Patient 1's] death, contrary to the Code of Ethics, the Practice Standards, the Documentation Standards and AHS policies.